galleryaboutWorkshopspurchasecontactmailing listLinksarticlesBlogwhats new

 Once you have decided on a camera body, you will need to decide what lens or lenses to buy.
 The choice of which lenses to buy depends largely upon what subject matter you are most interested in.
 For example, to get started in bird photography you will need an auto-focusing lens of at least 300mm.
 Nature photographers that are interested in landscapes will likely want to purchase a lens that is wider than 28mm.
 Those interested in the world of miniature subjects such as insects and frogs will likely want a dedicated macro lens.

-600mm f/4 IS II
+600mm f/4 IS (EF or RF)

-500mm f/4 IS
+500mm f/4 IS (EF or RF)

-For a long long time I dreamed of owning this lens.
-Now that I have it I have to say that it is probably the best lens I have ever used and I could not be happier.
-Incorporating image stabilization technology, this is truly one of the world's best lenses for wildlife and nature photography.
+This is truly one of the world's best lenses for wildlife and nature photography.
 It may have cost more than my car - but I love it!

 NOTE - I have recently sold my beloved 500mm for the new 600mm lens.